-- Amount of Insurance = 40% of Coverage "C" Amount - Time Limit = 12 Months - Per Diem = \$150.00/day per policy, if used - Loss Costs per \$1,000 should be related to the Coverage "C" Amount. - For weighting the Coverage "D" Loss Costs, use the file named "02FHCFWts.xls" for distribution for Coverage "D." - ➤ Loss Costs for the various deductibles should be determined based on annual deductibles. - ➤ All-other perils deductible should be \$500. - For weighting the Coverage "C" Loss Costs, use the file named "02FHCFWts.xls" for distribution for Coverage "C." - Explain any deviations and differences from the prescribed format above. - > Specify the model name and version number reflecting the release date as a footnote on each page of the output.
+- Amount of Insurance = 40% of Coverage "C" Amount - Time Limit = 12 Months - Per Diem = \$150.00/day per policy, if used - Loss Costs per \$1,000 should shall be related to the Coverage "C" Amount. - For weighting the Coverage "D" Loss Costs, use the file named "02FHCFWts.xls" for Form A-6A and "07FHCFWts.xls" for Form A-6B for distribution for Coverage "D." - Loss Costs for the various deductibles should shall be determined based on annual deductibles. - > All-other perils deductible should shall be \$500. - For weighting the Coverage "C" Loss Costs, use the file named "02FHCFWts.xls" for Form A-6A and "07FHCFWts.xls" for Form A-6B for distribution for Coverage "C." - > Explain any deviations and differences from the prescribed format above. - Specify the model name and version number reflecting the release date as a footnote on each page of the output.
 Output Range Specifications "Condo Unit Owners" Policy Type